Dehumidifier Sizing Guide North Texas: Getting the Math Right (Because I Didn't at First)

 Spring (65-75% outdoor humidity)

-- Focus on bedrooms and bathrooms
+- Focus on bedrooms and bathrooms first

 Summer (55-70% outdoor humidity)

-- Focus on zones AC doesn’t reach
+- Concentrate on zones where the AC doesn’t reach well

 Fall (50-65% outdoor humidity)

-- Mainly evenings and mornings
+- Use it when you need it, mostly evenings and mornings

-- Basement/crawl space priority
+- Basement and crawl space are the priority

 Winter (45-60% outdoor humidity)

-- Minimal use
+- Barely any use

 The Money Reality

-Portable Route:
+Going the Portable Route:

-- 3 units for average home: $900-1,500
+- 3 units to cover an average-sized home: $900-1,500

-- Total 5-year cost: ~$4,500
+- Total 5-year cost: roughly $4,500

 - Professional installation: $2,400-3,500

-- Lasts 10-15 years with maintenance
+- Lasts 10-15 years with proper maintenance

-- Total 5-year cost: ~$3,900
+- Total 5-year cost: roughly $3,900

 My Sizing Cheat Sheet